Cornell Library Faculty Newsletter

 Information about Cornell Science Library for New Faculty Members 2013 - 2014

 Welcome to Swarthmore!
 First of all, the staff.
 I am Meg Spencer, the Science Librarian.
 Feel free to come and see me about any concerns or questions you might have about the Library.
 If you don't stop by Cornell before, there will be an informal tour of the library & a chance to ask any questions you might have for me, after the New Faculty meeting on August 29th.
 Terry Heinrichs is the Science Library Coordinator.
 She is in charge of Circulation, including reserves, so any questions or concerns in these areas should be directed to her.

 Saturday: 10am - 10pm

 Sunday: 11am - 1am

 Main Floor: Circulation desk, staff offices, reserves (both General & Honors), Ricoh copier (with document feeder), reference section, printed indexes & abstracts (huh??), video collection (mostly DVDs), public scanner, public Macs & PCs for Tripod & the Web, current print periodicals, arranged by subject, and a seminar room (seats 8).

-Ground Floor: Periodical stacks (both open and compact shelving), individual study carrels with Macs, seminar room with access to a TV, VCR, and DVD player (seats 10-12 comfortably).
+Ground Floor: Periodical stacks (both open and compact shelving), individual study carrels with Macs and 1 PC, seminar room with access to a TV, VCR, and DVD player (seats 10-12 comfortably).